Kong/kong/DEVELOPER.md

 ```
     export PATH=$HOME/path/to/kong/openresty-build-tools/build/openresty/bin:$HOME/path/to/kong/openresty-build-tools/build/openresty/nginx/sbin:$HOME/path/to/kong/openresty-build-tools/build/luarocks/bin:$PATH
+    export OPENSSL_DIR=$HOME/path/to/kong/openresty-build-tools/build/openssl

     eval `luarocks path`
 ```

+The `$OPENSSL_DIR` variable is needed when compiling Kong, to make sure it uses the correct version of OpenSSL.

 You can add these lines to your `.profile` or `.bashrc` file.
 Otherwise you could find yourself wondering where is everything!.